hannotify/hanno.codes/_drafts/java-21-release-day.md

 * `Collections.unmodifiableSequencedSet(sequencedSet)`
 * `Collections.unmodifiableSequencedMap(sequencedMap)`

-These additions to the collections framework ensure that common operations like getting the last element or iterating in reversed order become a lot easier.
-Moreover, ...
-TODO

 #### What's Different From Java 20?

 Java 20 didn't contain anything related to sequenced collections yet, so everything that you read about it so far is as new as it gets!
 However, the feature that now has been delivered is the result of an incremental evolution of an earlier proposal called [reversible collections](http://mail.openjdk.org/pipermail/core-libs-dev/2021-April/076461.html).
-And if you're seriously up for some digging: the earliest form of this proposal was Tagir Valeev's proposal from 2020 called [OrderedMap/OrderedSet](http://mail.openjdk.org/pipermail/core-libs-dev/2020-April/066028.html).
+And if you're up for a trip down memory lane: the earliest form of this proposal was the one by Tagir Valeev's from 2020 called [OrderedMap/OrderedSet](http://mail.openjdk.org/pipermail/core-libs-dev/2020-April/066028.html).
 These proposals have played a big part in shaping the feature that is now called 'sequenced collections' and that we get to enjoy in Java 21.

 #### More Information